Chris Graves

 While metro columnist at the Cincinnati Enquirer, Graves was a member of the team awarded the 2018 Pulitzer Prize for Local Reporting for "Seven Days of Heroin."

-In 2020, while working at Minnesota Public Radio, she helped direct online coverage of the COVID-19 pandemic and the killing of George Floyd.
+In 2020, while working at Minnesota Public Radio, she helped direct online coverage of the COVID-19 pandemic and the police killing of George Floyd.

 She has won dozens of local and state awards for her reporting work, as have the reporters she has supervised.